hetzneronline/community-content/contributing.md

 ## How to

-1. Fork the Project
+1. Fork the project
-2. Add your Tutorial Folder
+2. Add your tutorial folder
    `mkdir -p tutorials/my-tutorial-name`
 3. Add the templates
    `cat tutorial-template.md > tutorials/my-tutorial-name/01.en.md`
-4. Create the Content
+4. Create the content
-5. Create a Pull Request and include following to your Pull Request:
+5. Create a pull request and include following to your pull request:

 ```
 I have read and understood the Contributor's Certificate of Origin